directvt/vtm/doc/architecture.md

 In general, the local and remote platforms may be different.

-When the DirectVT mode is used, all keyboard, mouse and other input events are transmitted between hosts in a binary endianness-aware form.
+When the DirectVT IO mode is used, all keyboard, mouse and other input events are transmitted between hosts in a binary endianness-aware form.

 The following examples assume that vtm is installed on both the local and remote sides.